imixs/imixs-cloud/SETUP.md

  - TCP and UDP port 7946 for communication among nodes
  - UDP port 4789 for overlay network traffic

-The nodes communicate via two different overlay networks:

- * imixs-cloud-network - used for the swarm
- * imixs-proxy-network - used by the reverse proxy

-To create the overlay networks on the manager-node run:

-	$ docker network create --driver=overlay imixs-cloud-net
-	$ docker network create --driver=overlay imixs-proxy-net

-The following ports are published to be accessable from the internet:
+The following ports will be later published to be accessable from the internet:

  * 80 - The Reverse proxy endpoint
  * 8100 - The reverse proxy server UI traefik